3Qax/SwiftyOLED/README.md

 ```
 Pass the I2C interface that display is connected to and specify at which address device listens.
 Enter the width and height (in px) based on the specification of display you have.
 Probably it will be 128x32 or 128x64.
-Initialization will fail on runtime if display is unreachable or if given height or width doesn't make sens.
+Initialization will fail on runtime if display is unreachable or if given height or width doesn't make sense (exceed driver supported range).

 ### Drawing